jenhakk/PHP/web_development_part2/README.md

 # Web development project part 2

 This was the second exercise where we utilized same site we did in [webvelopment_group3](https://github.com/jenhakk/webdevelopment_group3) project.
+Third part was to recreate the first site in Wordpress.
+That site isn't unfortunately available.

 The task was to program an element that utilizes database in the website.
 We kind of overdid this an ended up doing five different elements.

 **Elements were:**